JHaz3/Cinema/index.md

 ![theMummy](https://user-images.githubusercontent.com/60407243/167456037-68d03021-a640-4aa8-bf16-b980a0b6ae20.png)

 - **Before we begin, if you have not, please `Fork` and `Clone` the `Cinema` repository.
 [Stateful Cinema](https://github.com/Stateful-Academy/Cinema).**
-- To fork click on the `Fork` button in the topright portion of the repo's webpage.
-This will navigate you to a new webpage titled `Create a new Fork`once here click the `Create Fork` button which will create a for of the repo on your Github account, awesome!
+- To fork click on the `Fork` button in the top-right portion of the repo's webpage.
+This will navigate you to a new webpage titled `Create a new Fork` once here click the `Create Fork` button which will create a for of the repo on your Github account, awesome!

 - After clicking that button you should be navigated to the forked repo on your account in the top left of the webpage you should see `yourGithubUsername/Cinema` once here look to the top right of this webpage and click on the `Code` button this will open a small menu with a link, copy that link.
 -   Phew that was a lot!
 Dont worry we are almost done and we can get coding!